jamesattard/oracle-xe-docker/README.md

 ./apply_logs.sh
 ```

-Check out the demo movie [a link]https://vimeo.com/156291617) to see this working in action.
+Check out the demo movie https://vimeo.com/156291617 to see this working in action.